9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 utterance, cause one to breathe, to stop for a moment and

-the cool breeze across skin more soothing, the stars
+cool breeze feels more soothing to the skin, and the stars

-The desire to experience all things slowly is part of the
+The desire to experience travel, food, and life more slowly is part of the

 with pedestrians scuffling by and Citroëns zipping past,